jckelevatelegacy-spec/Data-Analytics-Portfolio/Superstore_Profitability_Return_Rate/README.md

 ## Project Overview

-This Tableau project analyzes the relationship between product profitability and return rates.
-The objective was to identify high-risk products and categories where elevated return rates negatively impact business performance.
+This Tableau project analyzes the relationship between product profitability and return rates to identify high-risk products, underperforming categories, and opportunities to improve overall business performance.

-The analysis was designed to help stakeholders quickly identify products that should be prioritized, improved, or reconsidered.
+The analysis was designed to help stakeholders quickly identify products and categories that should be prioritized, optimized, or reconsidered.

 ## Business Questions